 Treatment of feline acquired symmetrical alopecia depends on the underlying cause.

-Hypothyroidism may require supplementation until the thyroid is able to produce enough thyroid hormone.
+Hypothyroidism: Hormone supplementation until the thyroid is able to produce enough thyroid hormone.

-Hyperthyroidism is treated with surgery to remove the tumour or radioactive iodine to kill the tumour cells.
+Hyperthyroidism: Surgery to remove the tumour or radioactive iodine to kill the tumour cells.

 Cushing’s syndrome requires surgical removal of the adrenal or pituitary gland.